yuichiwsk/images_mayfly_families/README.md

 # Images of Mayfly Larvae Collected in Japan

-This repository provides access to the image datasets used in *Iwasaki & Arai et al. (in prep.)*, titled
+This repository provides access to the image datasets used in Iwasaki & Arai et al. (under review), titled
-**"Japanese Mayfly Family Classification with a Vision Transformer."**
+"Japanese Mayfly Family Classification with a Vision Transformer."

 ## 📁 Datasets